Demon Days Live

 Demon Days Live was a limited concert tour performed by the British alternative rock virtual band Gorillaz, in support of their second studio album Demon Days.
 Demon Days Live consisted of two residencies, with five shows played at the Manchester Opera House in England, and another five played at New York City's Apollo Theater.
 The Manchester residency was later released onto DVD as Demon Days: Live at the Manchester Opera House.
 One of the New York shows was broadcast on MHD (now MTV Live) as Gorillaz: Live in Harlem.
 The Manchester Opera House film was later nominated for a Grammy Award for Best Music Film.

+A live recording of the Apollo Theater performance was released as a double LP for Record Store Day in April 2025.